embl-cba/imagej-courses/imagej-practical.md

 Although ImageJ does not support it, your images could also have been acquired with cameras of different bit depth such as 12 or 14 bit.

+&nbsp;

 ## Image bit depth conversions

-Image bit depth conversion is something that you should generally avoid, but sometimes you can't either because you need to save disk space or because certain operations or plugins only work with certain bit depths.
-Let's thus explore now what happens of you do convert between different bit depths.
+Image bit depth conversion is something that you should generally avoid, but sometimes you can't; either because you need to save disk space or because certain operations or plugins only work with certain bit depths.
+Let's thus explore now what happens if you do convert between different bit depths.

 ## Activity: Conversion from 8-bit to 32-bit floating point